How ctx works

 Refresh behavior

-ctx search "token budget" --refresh auto
+ctx search "token budget" --refresh background

 ctx search "token budget" --refresh off